 a) If you receive an award of RPL credit towards a particular Open University qualification, you may abandon all or part of it before the qualification is awarded and in line with any other conditions that may be set.
-Note that abandoning credit awarded in recognition of RPL must be agreed with your Employer and would result in an increase in duration of study towards the Apprenticeship Programme and increase in funding required.
+Abandoning credit awarded in recognition of RPL must be agreed with your Employer, as this will result in an increase in duration of study towards the Apprenticeship Programme and increase in funding required.
 This may also conflict with the rules of your Funding Provider.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025